About Us

 Cynthia Kaui

-Cynthia Kaui works as the Executive Secretary for Chula Vista Mayor John McCann and the City Council where she represents San Diego County’s second largest city to the public, businesses, and agencies.
-Along with handling the Mayor’s calendar and office operations, Cynthia manages all his communications including his press relations and social media.
-Her other work experience includes being a producer and writer for One America News Network (OAN) and a communications strategist that consulted business owners and non-profit organizations with public affairs and public relations at Focuscom Inc..
+Cynthia Kaui is a dynamic professional in the communications, public relations, public affairs, and digital marketing space.
+She previously worked as the Executive Secretary for Chula Vista Mayor John McCann and the City Council where she represented San Diego County’s second largest city to the public, businesses, and agencies.
+Along with handling the Mayor’s calendar, budget, and office operations, Cynthia managed all his digital communications including his earned media and organic social media, elevating his profile with all local television networks and publications.
+Her other work experience includes consulting business owners and non-profit organizations as an account supervisor at a public affairs and public relations firm and working as a television producer and writer for a national TV network.
 Additionally, she has supported multiple private sector companies with their digital marketing efforts.
 Cynthia has also co-hosted a political podcast and aided numerous state-wide and local candidates with their campaigns.

 Cynthia has a Bachelors in Communication from University of California, San Diego and completed Campaign Leadership College in Washington D.C. with the Leadership Institute.
-She also serves as the President of San Diego Young Republicans, as the Press Secretary for California Young Republican Federation, as the Communications Director for California Women’s Leadership Association & Political Action Committee, on the Impact Council for Women’s Public Leadership Network, and on multiple committees for Lincoln Club Business League.
+She also serves as the President of San Diego Young Republicans, as the Press Secretary for California Young Republican Federation, as a CAGOP delegate, on the Impact Council for Women’s Public Leadership Network, and on multiple committees for San Diego Lincoln Club Business League.

 Board Members at Large